-- Infection (for example, from Lyme disease or from a virus)
+- Infection (for instance, from Lyme disease or from a virus)

 - Brain tumor

-- Inflammation of the nerve, for example, after a vaccine
+- Inflammation of the nerve, for instance, after a vaccine

 - Multiple sclerosis

-- Elevated pressure inside the brain (for example, from meningitis)
+- Elevated pressure inside the brain (for instance, from meningitis)

 In congenital sixth nerve palsy, a problem with the sixth cranial nerve is present from birth.
 This may happen as a result of injury during birth.
 Sometimes, the cause of sixth nerve palsy is unknown.
 Sixth nerve palsy that happens without additional symptoms is usually due to one of the following: